collapsed-stacks/startups/questions/1170/acquiring-australian-business-domain-name.md

 - posted by: [seanyt123](https://stackexchange.com/users/4954085/seanyt123) on 2014-10-28
 - score: 1

-<p>You can only register it if you are an Australian company.
+You can only register it if you are an Australian company.
 If your main concern is the viability of your business in regards to Australia you could research how high demand is for your business type and apply effective market research techniques to fully guess, but business is always part risk, I assume (there are no outlined rules anywhere I can find) that it won't have to be a completely seperate business and can be within the same group as your company and under the same name (so technically an Australian branch that is registered as an Australian company) which would incur taxes in Australia, you can not avoid these taxes (well you can, but I recommend not doing such illegal activities!!!)
-There is no way you can avoid the tax and hold that domain name.</p>
+There is no way you can avoid the tax and hold that domain name.

 ## Answer 1187